 Variations

-If you’d like to try out these cupcakes with a raspberry buttercream frosting, then have a look at this recipe for Raspberry Frosting.
-This frosting is made with a raspberry puree that has been added to the frosting.
+If you'd like to try out these cupcakes with a raspberry buttercream frosting, then have a look at this recipe for Raspberry Frosting or this Raspberry Frosting with Cream Cheese.

 Storage

-Cupcakes cool quickly and dry out just as quickly so try to frost them the same day they are baked.
-If you don’t have time to decorate the cupcakes the same day as baking them, store them in an airtight container or cover the cupcake trays in plastic wrap until the next day.
+Cupcakes cool quickly and dry out just as quickly, so try to frost them the same day they are baked.
+If you don't have time to decorate the cupcakes the same day, store them in an airtight container or cover the cupcake trays with plastic wrap until the next day.

 For any leftover filled and frosted cupcakes, store them in an airtight container in the fridge for about 3 days.
-Choose to store these cupcakes in the fridge because of the fresh fruit inside and on top of the cupcakes.
+Choose to store these cupcakes in the fridge because of the fresh fruit on and inside the cupcakes.

 - Use an oven thermometer to check the true temperature of your oven.